NeuroML/NeuroML_API/README.md

 'out of source' builds, where you build the API in a folder separate from the source tree.
-Having cloned the repository, we therefore suggest you create a separate 'NeuroML_API_build' folder adjacent to the source, change into it, and run
+Having cloned the repository, we therefore suggest you create a separate 'NeuroML_API_build' folder adjacent to the source, change into it, and then run the build configuration commands:

 ```
+mkdir NeuroML_API_build
+cd NeuroML_API_build
 cmake ../NeuroML_API
 ```

-to configure the build.
 You may then run

 * `make` to build,
 * `make doc` to build the HTML documentation using Doxygen (in a `docs` subfolder of your build folder; only available if Doxygen installed),
 * `ctest` (or `make test`) to run tests,
 * `sudo make install` to install on your system, or
-* `cpack` to generate an installable package (see [cpack documentation]).
+* `cpack` to generate an installable package (see [cpack documentation](https://www.codesynthesis.com/products/xsd/)).

 The default CMake options should be appropriate for most cases.
-The only essential external dependency is [Xerces C++] which should be found automatically if installed.
+The only essential external dependency is [Xerces C++](https://www.codesynthesis.com/products/xsd/) which should be found automatically if installed.

 You may wish to change the `CMAKE_INSTALL_PREFIX` to specify where the API